LGUG2Z/unsubscan/README.md

 Once downloaded, extract the archive of emails to a new folder.

+### Option 2: Save your emails as `.eml` files using Thunderbird

+If you host your email with a provider that does not provide exported archives of your emails as `.eml` files (e.g.
+Gmail, you can use Thunderbird (or any desktop email client that allows you to save your emails as `.eml` files) to do this yourself.

+Select the desired subset of emails that you wish to scan (or all of them, if you'd like), and then select `File -> Save As -> File` from the menu bar to save them to a new folder.

+## How it works

-If you are running on a system that allows you to drag a folder directly onto an application to use that folder as an input (e.g. dragging and dropping a folder from Explorer onto an `exe` file on Windows), then this is all you have to do.
+If you are running on a system that allows you to drag a folder directly onto an application to use that folder as an input (e.g. dragging and dropping a folder from Explorer onto an `exe` file on Windows), then all you have to drag is drag your folder of emails on top of the `unsubscan` executable.

-If you are more comfortable on the command line, you can also call the binary with the path to your extracted folder of EML files as the sole argument.
+If you are more comfortable on the command line, you can also call the binary with the path to your extracted folder of `.eml` files as the sole argument.

 ```
 unsubscan 0.1.0